 Glaucoma is a group of diseases that can damage the eye’s optic nerve and result in vision loss and blindness.
 It is usually associated with high pressure in the eye and affects side or peripheral vision.

 Dry eye occurs when the eye does not produce tears properly, or when the tears are not of the correct consistency and evaporate too quickly.
-Dealing with dry eye can make it more difficult to perform some activities, such as using a computer or reading for an extended period.
+Dealing with dry eye can make it more difficult to perform some activities, such as using a computer or reading for an extended period of time.

-Low vision means that even with low vision aids like regular glasses, contact lenses, medicine or surgery, people find everyday tasks difficult to do:
+Low vision means that even with low vision aids like regular glasses, contact lenses, medicine or surgery, people find everyday tasks difficult to do, including: